Specio-BY-Hemant-Singh/Specio-BY-Hemant-Singh/README.md

 - 👋 Hi, I’m HemantSingh
 - 👀 I’m interested in Data Science and AI.
-- 🌱 I’m currently learning MongoDB,Django and R.
+- 🌱 I’m currently learning MongoDB,Django,Docker and R.
 - 💞️ I’m looking to collaborate on work on Data science, Data Analysis, Data Engineering projects.
 - 📫 How to reach me : hemant.ak203@gmail.com